Skip to Main Content

 Please see Video for more information.

-The building block of a search strategy are your keywords, these can be "Natural" or "Academic"; good example of this is Teenager OR adolescent.
+The building block of a search strategy are your keywords, these can be "Natural" or "Academic"; a good example of this is Teenager OR adolescent.
 A good systematic review will have a comprehensive keyword search at its heart where all the appropriate synonyms of a keyword have been used.

 Teen OR Teens OR teenager OR teenagers OR Young person OR young adult OR adolescent OR adolescence.